hedche/devops-cheatsheet/content/_index.md

 ---
-title: DevOps Cheatsheet
+title: 👷 The DevOps Cheatsheet 🛠️
 toc: false
 ---

+\
-Welcome to the DevOps Cheatsheet!
+Welcome to the The DevOps Cheatsheet!

+_This is a WIP for ever_

 ## Explore